lunarmodules/ldoc/doc/doc.md

 The link text can be changed from the default by the extended syntax `@{\ref|text}.

 You can also put references in backticks, like `\`stdvars\``.
 This is commonly used in Markdown to indicate code, so it comes naturally when writing documents.
+The difference is that the backticked expression does not have to be a reference and then will appear in code style; with @ references you will get a warning for unrecognized symbols and the result will be rendered as '???'.

 It is controlled by the configuration variable `backtick_references` or the `backtick` format;
 the default is `true` if you use Markdown in your project, but can be specified explicitly in `config.ld`.